samibyte/habit-flow-server/README.md

-## ⚠️ Note About MongoDB Data Fetching

-Due to assignment restrictions, the MongoDB client connects **in the background**.
-This means the **first request may take a few seconds** to return data.

-✅ After that, all requests work normally.

 # Habit Flow Server

 This is the **server-side API** for the Habit Flow web application — a productivity-focused platform that allows users to **create, track, and manage daily habits**, build streaks, and monitor progress.